Wizek/loadr/README.md

 As the saying goes, this is only the tip of the iceberg.
 That is, the stuff that already works and is written about in the [quick start guide][quickStartGuide] is just the beginning.
-There are a lot of features and extensions to be added in the near future.
-And their order and details depend greatly on your [early feedback][contact].
+There are a lot of features to be added in the near future.
+Their order and details depend greatly on your [early][openQuestions] [feedback][contact].

 **Imagine this:** You have a great idea, and want to jump into experimenting with it as soon as possible.
 You know you'll need some sort of sortable or drag'n'drop functionality.
 You go to loadr's discovery site where you input "sortable drag and drop".
-Results return quickly ordered based on a sophisticated relevance score -- which takes into account among others the popularity, the maintained-ness, the the alternative-graph of the results.
+Results return quickly ordered based on a sophisticated relevance score — which takes into account among others the features, the popularity, the "maintained-ness", the the alternative-graph of the results.

 You click the first one.
 In the alternative list *(like at [alternativeto.net](http://alternativeto.net))* there is `jquery-ui/sortable`.
 It might be considered a little outdated at this point *(because all the modern libs are now properly componentialized and don't depend on monolithic libraries such as jQuery)* but at least you are familiar with it's API.

 Yay for backwards compatibility!
 *(Yes, if it works with a script tag, it works with loadr as well.
 Out of the box.)*